The Nantwich Riverside Loop is a scenic 3 mile/5km walk, mostly along riverside and canal paths

 - There are two sets of stairs for joining and leaving the canal path.

 - There are no stiles on this walk only bridlegates and one fieldgate.
 All use sprung catches.

-- The walk starts in St Anne’s lane car park.
+- The walk starts at St Anne’s lane (parking can be close by at Love Lane or Snowhill).
 Follow the signspost over the footbridge.
 Take the left path.

 - Follow the path and signposts, with the river on your left.
 Cross a small bridge then another on your left over the river.